AndrewPaulLund/cs205project/README.md

 - Samtools source code is found [here](https://github.com/samtools).
-- Evaluation data, modified source code, simulation and batch scripts, and visualization notebooks are found in this repository
+- Evaluation data, modified source code, simulation and batch scripts, and visualization notebooks are all found in this repository

 # TODO:
 - Add makefiles for gprof and OpenMP